National People's Congress: History

 The current National People's Congress can trace its origins to the First National Congress of the Chinese Soviets of Workers', Peasants' and Soldiers' Deputies.
 This was held on 7 November 1931, in Ruijin, Jiangxi, on the 14th anniversary of the Russian October Revolution—with a subsequent Soviet Congress taking place in Fujian on 18 March 1932, the 61st Anniversary of the Paris Commune.
 The official Second National Congress took place from 22 January to 1 February 1934.
 During the event, only 693 deputies were elected with the Chinese Red Army taking 117 seats.

 In 1945, at the conclusion of the Second Sino-Japanese War, the CCP and the Kuomintang held a Political Consultative Conference with the parties holding talks on political reforms.
 This was included in the Double Tenth Agreement, which was implemented by the Nationalist government, who organized the first Political Consultative Assembly from 10 to 31 January 1946.
-Representatives of the Kuomintang, CCP, Young China Party, and China Democratic League, as well as independent delegates, attended the conference in Chongqing, temporary capital of China.
+Representatives of the Kuomintang, CCP, Young China Party, and China Democratic League, as well as independent delegates, attended the conference in Chongqing, a temporary capital of the Republic of China during the war.

 A second Political Consultative Conference took place in September 1949, inviting delegates from various friendly parties to attend and discuss the establishment of a new state (PRC).
 This conference was then renamed the People's Political Consultative Conference.
 The first conference approved the Common Program, which served as the de facto constitution for the next five years.
 The conference approved the new national anthem, flag, capital city, and state name, and elected the first government of the People's Republic of China.
 It was a de facto legislature of the PRC during the first five years of existence.
 In 1954, the Constitution transferred this function to the National People's Congress.